 What Are the Risks of an Outdated Fire Alarm System?

-The most significant risk that comes with an outdated fire alarm system is that it will not work effectively when you need it most.
+The most significant risk that comes with an outdated fire alarm system is that it won't work effectively when you need it most.
 The end-goal of a fire detection system is to alert occupants to the beginnings or presence of a fire, allowing them to react in time before the risk becomes life threatening.

 Poor management and maintenance of fire systems will open up your business to serious risk.
 In fact, 80% of businesses fail within 18 months of a serious fire incident.
 In addition to the potential loss of expensive assets, as a business owner you could be liable for a fire in the workplace.
 If records show that the correct fire safety measures were not carried out before the incident took place, you can face hefty fines and possible jail time.